High order paracontrolled calculus: Details on the parabolic setting

 \begin{definition*} {\it Given an operator $Q := V_I\,\phi(L)$, with $|I|\geq 1$, defined by functional calculus from some appropriate function $\phi$, we write $Q^\bullet$ for the \textbf{formal dual operator}

 For $I= \emptyset$, and $Q = \phi(L)$, we set $Q^\bullet := Q$.
 For an operator $Q$ as above we set } \end{definition*}

 \ssk

-Note that the above definition is \textit{not} related to any classical notion of duality and emphasize that we do \textit{not assume} that $L$ is self-adjoint in $L^2(\mu)$.
-This notation is only used to indicate that a $Q_t$ operator , resp. a $Q_t^\bullet$ operator, can be composed on the right, resp. on the left, by another operator $\psi(L)$, for a suitable function $\psi$, due to the functional calculus for $L$.
+Note that the above definition is \textit{not} related to any classical notion of duality, and emphasize that we do \textit{not assume} that $L$ is self-adjoint in $L^2(\mu)$.
+This notation is only used to indicate that a $Q_t$ operator , resp. a $Q_t^\bullet$ operator, can be composed on the right, resp. on the left, by another operator $\psi(L)$, for a suitable function $\psi$, due to the functional calculus for $L$. $L$ is supposed to be sectorial and to have a holomorphic functional calculus, so for example it is known to give a sense to $\phi(L)$ for every holomorphic function $\phi$ (or function which are holomorphic and bounded in a small sector of the complex plane around $(0,\infty)$, as $\phi(z)=z^k e^{-z}$ for example).

 \ssk